Outten & Golden LLP: Federal Overtime Update Will Help Millions of Workers

-The U.S. Department of Labor has amended the Fair Labor Standards Act (FLSA) "white collar" exemptions, which exclude certain "executive, administrative and professional" employees from overtime protections.
-The Obama administration announced today that the new FLSA overtime regulations raise the salary threshold to $47,476 per year.
-If employers do not pay workers at least that amount per year, the workers will be entitled to time-and-one-half overtime pay regardless of how their employers characterize their job duties.
+The U.S. Department of Labor is amending the Fair Labor Standards Act (FLSA) "white collar" exemptions, which exclude certain "executive, administrative and professional" employees from overtime protections.
+The Obama administration announced Monday night that the new FLSA overtime regulations will raise the salary threshold to more than $50,400 per year.
+If employers do not pay workers at least $50,400 per year, the workers will be entitled to time-and-one-half overtime pay regardless of how their employers characterize their job duties.
 The new salary threshold means that an estimated five million additional workers will be covered by the FLSA's overtime protections.

 Overtime protections have eroded over the years because the salary threshold, amended just once in the last 40 years, is not tied to inflation.
 As a result, employers have been able to misclassify millions of workers making as little as $23,660 a year and deny them overtime compensation no matter how many hours they work.
 The new threshold, provides a bright-line rule that will make it more difficult for companies to violate the law and easier for the Department of Labor, non-profits, and private workers' rights law firms to recover lost wages for victims of wage theft.